OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 Once you've hit save, you'll see a view of the forks that you own.
 Each of them has its own clone URL.
 What you want to do next is clone that remote CodePlex repository to your local machine in order to be able to start working.

-Based on the branch you want to submit your pull request on (1.8.x or 1.x) you will need to create a new branch dedicated to this work item.
+Based on the branch you want to submit your pull request on (**1.9.x** or **dev**) you will need to create a new branch dedicated to this work item.
 For instance you can name it based on the work item number or whatever you want which will help you organize your fork.

 Once you've made your changes and are ready to submit them back to us, commit your changes then push your branch.